0xdefaceme/whitepaper/README.md

 fact be a worst-case scenario.
 We hence conclude that maintaining deployed contracts is, and will be, difficult.

-Which brings us to why attacking smart contracts is currently a zero-sum game.
+Which brings us to why attacking smart contracts is currently a negative-sum game.
 Firstly, we argue why attackers may not be incentivized to attack contracts.
 Secondly, we highlight the problems of contract owners suffering an attack.
 Thirdly, we state the role of the user in the situation.

 Attacking contracts, especially ones of widely-known projects, often comes with several negatives for the attacker.
 (1) Increased (social) media coverage and community vigilance can lead to the hacker getting exposed.
-(2) Through crowd-sourcing the attacker's addresses, the stolen founds can effectively be frozen.
-This usually happens by exchanges blacklisting the attacker's accounts.
+(2) Through crowd-sourcing the attacker's addresses, the stolen founds can effectively be frozen by exchanges, making contract attacking a negative-sum game.
+Essentially, the stolen ETH is taken out of the circulating supply.
 (3) Stolen funds can most likely not be exchanged into fiat, as most exchanges require KYC for larger amounts.
 (4) An attacker runs the risk of being prosecuted by the law as stealing users' funds is very likely a criminal offense in many jurisdictions [footnote 3].
 These, amongst others, may be the reasons for why only 0.3% of vulnerable funds have been claimed by attackers [1].

 For a contract owner, the situation is equally tricky.
 (1) Bounty programs are often run before a contract gets deployed.
 After deployment, the contract quite